k8s-platform-hub/hello-react/TEMP.md

         └── k8s.yaml
 ```

-Everything to do with the react microservice resides inside the `ui` directory.
+The name of the directory inside `microservices` is the name of the microservice.
+Hence, everything to do with the react microservice resides inside the `ui` directory.
 Inside the `ui` directory, you will find:

 - An `app` directory: